One-Green/doc/quickstart/raspberry_deployment.rst

 Official documentation: https://microk8s.io/docs

 Requirements:
- - Raspberry PI 4 B board (4CPU, 4GB) less ressources is not suitable
+ - Raspberry PI 4 B board (4CPU, 4GB) less ressource is not suitable
  - At least 20Gi SD Card

 The core stack deployment is based on Kubernetes, for that we install MicroK8s on Raspberry Pi.